M.A. Courses

 Description: A study of similarities and differences between the principal syntactic and morphological structures of the two languages.

-ENGL 6438 Sex, Love, and Marriage in Restoration and Eighteenth-Century British Literature
+INGL 6438 Sex, Love, and Marriage in Restoration and Eighteenth-Century British Literature

 Credit hours: 3